15 Top-Rated Resorts in the Catskills, NY

 Blending modern and rustic elements, the guest rooms are furnished with handmade lodge-style furniture, contemporary-style designer wallpaper, oak wood floors, and fine Frette bed linens.
 Beautifully designed bathrooms include fancy bath products and cozy bathrobes.
 For the most luxurious stay, choose a suite with a fireplace and sitting area.

-Recreational sports enthusiasts will appreciate the hotel's amenities, including a well-equipped fitness center, tennis court, and outdoor swimming pool.
+Recreational sports enthusiasts will appreciate the hotel's amenities, including a well-equipped fitness center, tennis court, outdoor swimming pool, and a fire pit for summertime bonfires.
 A short drive away are hiking trails in the Shandaken Wild Forest preserve.

-The Shandaken Inn has a casual restaurant that serves hearty American cuisine prepared from top-quality seasonal ingredients.
+The Shandaken Inn has a casual restaurant that serves hearty American cuisine and international specialties.
 Accommodations include a complimentary breakfast.

 9. The Roxbury, Contemporary Catskill Lodging, Roxbury